Gay Los Angeles

 Emergency measures in the wake of Covid-19:

-Governor Gavin Newsom has announced an order to shelter-in-place order for the entire state of California, to go into force on the evening of March 19th.
-The state’s nearly 40 million residents are required to remain indoors and limit outdoor movement to what is “absolutely essential”.
+Governor Gavin Newsom announced an order to shelter-in-place order for the entire state of California, to go into force on the evening of March 19th.
+The state’s nearly 40 million residents were required to remain indoors and limit outdoor movement to what is “absolutely essential”.

 Forget all you've heard about Los Angeles being all about pretty people living pretty lives.
 The City of Angels is a must-see destination for gay travelers looking for fun in the sun.

 Known as the entertainment capital of the world, Los Angeles is home to millions of people, from young Midwesterners just off the bus seeking fame and fortune in Hollywood's "dream factory" to business execs in the financial industry to grizzled natives just trying to get by.
 Like other major cities, it's a melting pot, with a vast array of ethnicities living in the many smaller neighborhoods that make up the city and one of the largest gay populations to be found in any major city.
 You'll find the primped and pretty boys of West Hollywood's Boys' Town, as well as the edgy hipsters who frequent the leather-Levi bars found in Silver Lake, plus just about everything in between.

 No matter what you're looking to get into during your trip to Los Angeles, the city and its surrounding areas have got you covered.
 From historical tours through the downtown area and star tours through the Hollywood Hills to hot gay beaches and even hotter nightlife options, Los Angeles certainly earns its reputation, so prepare to be entertained.